-Your English-speaking driver/guide will welcome you at the dock beside your cruise ship in Naples at 8:00am (suggested time) for an enjoyable day into an area where you will find magnificence, culture, and history.
+Your English-speaking tour driver will welcome you at the dock beside your cruise ship in Naples at 8:00am (suggested time) for an enjoyable day into an area where you will find magnificence, culture, and history.

 We’ll go straight up the motorway to enjoy a guided tour of the Palace of Caserta (optional guide if wanted), then on to Monte Cassino for a tour of the Abbey (a chance to buy some honey still made by the Benedictine Monks who live there), and a visit to the war cemeteries nearby.
 Your private chauffeur will meet and greet you at your hotel or other pick up point, and will be able to offer an informative day drive into this area, as well as talk about a great other area that this magnificent region has to offer.
 Caserta, itself, has the following to offer: Caserta is famous for its Royal Palace or “Reggia” which was built between 1751 and 1776 by King Charles of Bourbon – why did it take 25 years to build?
 Because it’s a magnificent, colossal wonder of architectural splendor with a vast complex of gardens, featuring ponds and fountains, and stretches 3km deep into the surrounding hills.
 Built to rival the Palace of Versailles in France, the Reggia boasts 2,000 rooms of which 30 are Royal apartments and are sumptuously decorated with paintings, sculptures, enormous crystal chandeliers, gold-embossed walls and ceilings, and valuable furniture – wow!!
 No wonder the Supreme Command of the Allied Forces in the Mediterranean chose to have their headquarters there during WWII and, on a less serious note, Tom Cruise was there in 2005 filming “Mission Impossible 2.”